 Feedbacks are an integral part of ensuring an efficient work culture.
 Frequently giving positive feedback not only impacts employee morale but also acts as a guide for them.
 Further, it sets the performance standard expected from the teams.

 However, delivering constructive feedback is not as smooth as a hot knife through butter.
-There’s a very thin line that separates feedback from criticism and this is where most managers mess up.
+There's a fragile line that separates feedback from criticism, and this is where most managers mess up.

 That's why to help you deliver the best constructive feedback to your employees, I present to you a few feedback samples with their relating scenarios.

-But before beginning with the same here are some of the important points that you need to keep in mind while conveying constructive feedback to your employees.
+But before beginning with the same, here are some of the essential points that you need to keep in mind while conveying constructive feedback to your employees.

 Steps to Frame a Constructive Feedback

 The thin line that lies between criticism and constructive feedback is defined with this very point.
-The main motive behind conveying constructive feedback is to help the other one realize his or her scope of betterment complemented with a bit of advice or a suggestion.
+The main motive behind conveying constructive feedback is to help others realize the scope of betterment complemented with a bit of advice or a suggestion.

-Always ensure that you maintain an appreciative tone in your voice while conveying constructive feedback.
-The meaning behind the feedback is further amplified with the way you say them.
-Thus, your employees are more likely to pay attention and take your feedback positively when you deliver the same with appreciative tone.
+Always ensure that you maintain a respectful tone in your voice while conveying constructive feedback.
+The meaning behind the input is further amplified with the way you say them.
+Thus, your employees are more likely to pay attention and take your feedback positively when you deliver the same with an appreciative tone.

 Everyone has their own unique way of looking into things and problem-solving capabilities.
 And in this case, your employees are no different.
 Even they might have a different opinion about the assigned task.
-Therefore, you should always leave some space in between your feedback for your employees to express their views too.
+Therefore, you should always leave some space between your feedback for your employees to express their views.

 Scenarios With Examples of Constructive Feedback

-An employee who is hardworking but he or she is frequently late for office
+A hardworking employee but he or she is frequently late for office

 The Feedback -

-“Hi (Employee Name), I was going through everyone’s performance report from the last few months and I must say you have done a really great job.
-Also, I feel that you could achieve more every day by coming early and that way you’ll also be able to maintain a sound work-life balance.”
+"Hi (Employee Name), I was going through everyone's performance report from the last few months, and I must say you have done a great job.
+Also, I feel that you could achieve more every day by coming early, and that way, you'll also be able to maintain a sound work-life balance."

-A positive employee feedback would be like -
+Positive employee feedback would be like this -

-“While taking a score of everyone’s progress I came to realise that your numbers aren’t matching up.
-Is there something that’s bothering you from getting your work done as per schedule?
+"While taking a score of everyone's progress, I came to realize that your numbers aren't matching up.
+Is there something that's bothering you about getting your work done as per schedule?

-Also, I got to know from your team members that you put in a lot of effort into your work and I sincerely appreciate it.
-But however, we all work in a competitive environment where the only thing that matters is being fast-paced both in your personal and professional endeavours.
-And going with the professional part I would suggest you to keep up with your end dates which will benefit both you and your team to stay ahead in the game.”
+Also, I got to know from your team members that you put a lot of effort into your work, and I sincerely appreciate it.
+However, we all work in a competitive environment where the only thing that matters is being fast-paced in your personal and professional endeavors.
+And going with the professional part, I would suggest you keep up with your end dates which will benefit both you and your team to stay ahead in the game."